Expert medical and surgical care in Thailand

 When Is Revision Surgery Needed?

-Hernia recurrence after mesh repair occurs in under 2% of cases.
-If a recurrence does develop, it is usually addressed with a different approach — for example, laparoscopic repair if the original was open, or vice versa.
+Hernia recurrence after mesh repair is uncommon.
+If a recurrence does develop, it is usually addressed with a different approach; for example, laparoscopic repair if the original was open, or vice versa.
 Chronic post-operative pain that does not settle may require assessment of potential nerve entrapment, though this is uncommon.

 Planning Your Trip to Thailand for Hernia Repair